nassebahaldubayyan-ui/physio-gamification-project/README.md

    - Physiotherapists review patient progress and adjust rehabilitation plans based on objective performance data.

 ---
+---
+---
 #### *notes to the team:
-## befor you start working on the project
+## Befor you start working on the project
-1) first go to file that contain you git copy path
+1) First go to file that contain you git copy path
-2) open cmd write cd paste path here
+2) Open cmd write cd paste path here
-3) git pull
+3) Git pull
 4) DO NOT forget to git push after you finish!
 -----
 ## Database Setup (SQLite_web)

 This project uses **SQLite** as the database and **sqlite_web** to provide a simple web interface for viewing and managing the database.

-## 1. Install SQLite_web
+### 1. Install SQLite_web

 > This step is done only once during initial setup.